yanislav-igonin/micrach-admin/README.md

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## DB
+Install prisma as dev dependency - `npm i -D prisma`.
 If db wasn't updated, use `npx prisma db push` to update db with local schema.
-If you have db, use `npx prisma db pull to update local schema`.
+If you have db, use `npx prisma db pull` to update local schema.
+Install prisma client - `npm i @prisma/client`.